and Where to Buy Photo Equipment

 This site and others are loaded with the experience of people who personally use and paid for products so you don't have to listen to a salesman or read a marketing flyer instead.
 I'm impressed at how I can read all the user feedback at Amazon and quickly realize if a product is a winner or a loser.
 For instance, looking to upgrade the copy of Dreamweaver with which I write this site all the user feedback pointed out that the latest revision actually works WORSE than the version I already have!

-Your local camera store will offer a ton of advice and help.
+Your local camera store will offer a ton of advice and help, usually worth nothing.
 This advice may not have anything to do with helping you make better pictures. (see this page.)
-You're better off asking people who have your best interests at heart and doing your own research than depending on the store, unless of course you have a history of working with them.
+You're better off asking people who have your best interests at heart and doing your own research.

 Personally I usually know what I want so I'm usually not particularly interested in paying extra for some camera salesman's opinions, so local chummy camera stores don't hold the charm for me that they used to.